 - The billing / service address

-If you don’t have a recent bill, you can request a Customer Service Record (CSR) from your current (losing) provider.
-The FCC also mandates that all telephone service providers must supply a CSR upon request by the customer.
-This document will list all of the above information.
+If you don’t have a recent bill, request a Customer Service Record (CSR) from the provider you’re leaving.
+The FCC mandates that all telephone service providers must supply a CSR upon request by the customer.
+This document will list all of the required information.

-Once you provide a proof of ownership document to your new service provider, they will follow up with a Letter of Authorization (LOA).
-Your new provider must have this letter on file—it's proof of you, as the phone number(s) owner, authorizing them to initiate the port and remove the number(s) from the current provider.
-Simply fill out the form, sign, date, and return it to your new service provider.
+Once you provide a proof of ownership document to your new service provider, they will ask you to sign a Letter of Authorization (LOA).
+Your new provider must have this letter on file—it's proof that you, as the owner of the phone numbers, authorized them to initiate the port and remove the numbers from the current provider.
+Complete, sign, date, and return the LOA to your new service provider.

 Once all of the paperwork is in, you just have to wait for the LNP process to complete!

 If you are porting a large block of numbers, your new provider may offer discounted rates.
-If they don't offer it outright, it's worth it to ask for a discount.
+If they don't mention a discount, it's worth asking for one.

-The FCC site also lists other conditions regarding porting fees.
+The FCC site also lists conditions regarding porting fees.
 One such provision is that your current provider cannot refuse to port your number away, except for the two LNP limitations we already mentioned.
 This is true even if you owe an outstanding balance or service termination fee.

 Yes, you can port toll-free numbers to a new service provider.

-- Check with your current provider to find out if there are any early termination fees or outstanding balances that you have to pay for closing your account with them.
-Inform them that you will be porting away your phone number(s).
+- Check with the provider you’re leaving to find out if there are any early termination fees or outstanding balances that you have to pay for closing your account with them.
+Inform them that you will be porting away your phone numbers.

-- Do not terminate the service with your current provider until after your numbers have been successfully ported to your new provider.
+- Do not terminate the service with your former provider until after your numbers have been successfully ported to your new provider.
 Otherwise, your old number may be returned to the public pool of numbers and it’s next to impossible to get it back.

-- While your LNP process is underway, set up the call routing rules with your new service, as well as any features that you require, such as voice mailboxes, auto-attendant menus, or ring groups.
-This will assure that when your numbers do port over, calls will route as you want them to in your new service.
+- While your LNP process is underway, set up the call routing rules with your new service, as well as any features that you require, such as voicemail messages, auto attendant menus, or ring groups.
+This will ensure that when your numbers do port over, calls will route as you want them to in your new service.

-- Ask your current provider to Remote Call Forward (RCF) the numbers that are being ported to new, temporary phone numbers on your new service.
+- Ask the provider you are leaving to Remote Call Forward (RCF) the numbers that are being ported to new, temporary phone numbers on your new service.
 You should be able to purchase or obtain these numbers from the new provider.
 This process will forward all calls made to the numbers that are being ported onto temporary numbers with your new provider.
-Once all of your phone numbers have been ported, make sure to remove these temporary numbers from your account, unless you wish to use them for other purposes.
+Once all your phone numbers have been ported, make sure to remove these temporary numbers from your account, unless you wish to use them for other purposes.

-- Once your numbers have been successfully ported to the new phone service provider, cancel your service with your current (old) provider.
+- Once your numbers have been successfully ported to the new phone service provider, cancel your service with your old provider.